Skip to content

 [tasks.payments-reconcile]

-Reach for an explicit [[notifier]] block (with channel = "#…" set on the block itself) when the same channel is used by enough tasks that the override becomes repetitive — or when you want one named notifier id to point at one channel for the lifetime of the daemon.
-Reach for the inline override when each task has its own destination and you’d rather not invent ten notifier ids.
+Use an explicit [[notifier]] block (with channel = "#…" set on the block itself) when the same channel is used by enough tasks that the override gets repetitive.
+Use the inline override when each task has its own destination.

 [[notifier]]